 Talk to your surgeon for more information about what medicines you need to take after your operation.

-If your heart valve disease was caused by coronary heart disease, you’ll need to take measures to stop this getting worse.
+If your heart valve disease was caused by coronary heart disease, it’s sensible to take measures to stop this getting worse.
 You may need to be careful how much alcohol you drink if you’re on blood-thinning medicines.More information

 Damage to your heart valves can be caused by coronary heart disease.
 This reduces the supply of blood to your heart and stops the valves working as they should.
-If this has happened to you, you may need to make some lifestyle changes to prevent the condition getting worse.
+If this has happened to you, it’s sensible to make some lifestyle changes to prevent the condition getting worse.
 Aim to:

 - stop smoking (if you smoke)